anegg0/gr0wing-hugo/content/posts/2013-10-28-5-reasons-start-blog.md

   - procrastination

 ---
-The first time I heard about Blogging I found the idea laughable, &#8220;that&#8217;s a good hobby if you don&#8217;t have any life at all&#8221;, I thought.
+The first time I heard about Blogging I found the idea laughable, "that&#8217;s a good hobby if you don&#8217;t have any life at all", I thought.

 Who has the time to publish vegan leek-pie recipes, reviews on the latest update of Grand Theft Auto or even worse: PERSONAL OPINIONS?